 Use all the space you can on shelves by maximizing with wire shelving units.
 We use these in the kitchen to make use of extra space for plates and bowls.
-In the pantry for canned foods and boxes this Small Kitchen Helper Shelf really helps maximize space (for about $7 on Amazon).
+In the pantry for canned foods and boxes this Small Kitchen Helper Shelf really helps maximize space.

 8. Box it Up

 - LEGOS.
 Oh yes, my friend.
 Let’s get all those tiny bits and pieces boxed up so that you only pull them out of the box intentionally when you’re ready to play.
-We also have Leapster games and the Leapster unit all in one box together.
+Anything that the kids play as a set should be in the box together.

 - Seasonal clothes and blankets don’t need to take up space in the closet.
-We load up plastic bins or use Ziploc Space Saver bags to store these items in the attic or under the bed.
+Load up plastic bins or use Ziploc Space Saver bags to store these items in the attic or under the bed.

 - With a new baby, I had been given some wonderful hand-me-downs.
 I wanted to keep track of what I have so I went through the clothes and placed the sizes together into Clear Storage Boxes.

 - A quick label on the outside of each will let me have the next size up within easy reach.
 Once she’s used up all the clothes in the bin, I can remove the label and re-purpose the box.